autodiscover.xml as an Indicator of Attack

 autodiscover.xml doesn't seem to be commonly scanned, spidered, or abused.

-The HTTP and IMAP requests all originated at an IP allocated to mail.ru: 126.96.36.199.
-As far as I can tell, mail.ru doesn't offer any services that hand out IPs to their users, making it likely that the traffic came directly from mail.ru equipment.
+The HTTP and IMAP requests all originated at an IP allocated to mail.ru: 184.108.40.206.
+As far as I can tell, mail.ru doesn't offer any services that hand out IPs to their users, so this traffic can be attributed directly to mail.ru equipment.
 At first I suspected mail.ru must have an "add a remote account" feature like Gmail does, and someone figured out how to script it to run IMAP probes.
 Clever! mail.ru does, in fact, have some capability to collect mail from third-party accounts; I managed to find an English help page about using it for POP3.
 There's no mention of IMAP here, but their English documentation may be lacking or out of date.

 If an attacker was automating scans through the mail.ru service, though, I'd expect to find more recorded incidents.
 There are only a smattering of reports on AbuseIPDB, and none on blocklist.de.
-The lack of widespread abuse activity leads me to believe this isn't an automated scan at all; instead, someone is using mail.ru's remote collection feature to manually target specific accounts.
+The lack of widespread abuse activity leads me to believe this isn't an automated scan at all, but a targeted, manual probe.
+Someone is using mail.ru's remote collection feature to individually target specific accounts, masking the origin of the attack behind mail.ru's infrastructure.

 If you don't use Outlook/Exchange and don't get any legitimate web requests for